GalenAltaiir/mcmaps-full/README.md

 - Cockpit CMS (PHP)
 - SaSS

 This code is to not be redistributed as it is the intellectual property of McMaps.
-Only available to recruiters and upon request from the developer.
+Only available for viewing for recruitment purposes.